sblaplace/soir/README.md

 # Soir 🌆

-A Prolog based WebAssembly runtime and library.
-It is ISO compliant, and tested against Scryer Prolog.
+An ISO Prolog based WebAssembly runtime and library.

 The library which the runtime executes based on is made to match as closely as possible to the